lengfeld/subpatch/website/exp/intro.md

 This page explains the issue with two examples:

 * Example 1: C/C++ library as source dependency
-* Example 2: Embedded Linux firmware based on Yocto
+* Example 2: multi repository project for linux embedded firmware

 ## Example 1: C/C++ library as source dependency